mgacy/package-manifest-generator/README.md

 ### SwiftPM Command Plugin

-To use Package Manifest Generator as a SwiftPM plugin simply add it as a package dependency; there is no need to add it to any target dependencies:
+To use Package Manifest Generator as a SwiftPM plugin, simply add it as a package dependency; there is no need to add it to any target dependencies:

 ```swift
 dependencies: [